MewPurPur/GodSVG/README.md

 ## How to use it

 Documentation for GodSVG is likely eventually going to be built-in.
 In the meantime, the basics of using it will be outlined here.
-This documentation is for the current master, which is a little ahead of the alpha 2 release.

 If you want to import an existing graphic from scratch, use the Import button on top of the code editor or drag-and-drop an SVG file into the app.